denisidoro/floki/README.md

 ./scripts/bin "{:a 42}"
 ```

-Then, simply use `HJKL` for movement.
+Then, simply use `HJKL` or the arrow keys for movement.

 ### Roadmap